 Moreover the tabletop display is not static but can change when the performer moves the object on certain symbols opening new ways to the performer action.

 Audiopad is very different from traditional computer interaction (the desk, monitor, keyboard and mouse model).
 The best way to understand it’s nature is seeing in action.
-You can find a good video here (quicktime mov format), other videos and info on Patten’s page.

 Unfortunately Audiopad is not currently for sale.
 The only musical interface that moves in that direction is Lemur (we’ll speak about later), but it’s only a programming touch-screen, a single step with respect to Audiopad complexity.